This post brought to you by DAP Products Inc.. The content and opinions expressed below are that of Petticoat Junktion.

 How many times have I told you guys how lazy I am?
 A bunch, right?
-I like easy projects that don’t take a lot of effort and this one fits the bill.
-Number and alphabet home accessories are on trend now and I finally got around to creating my take on the trend.
+I like easy projects that don’t take a lot of effort, and this one fits the bill.

 The numbers are thrift store finds.
-I snag them at cheap prices then wait for project inspiration to hit.
+I snag them at cheap prices, then wait for project inspiration to hit.

-Before adding the numbers to the board IÂ attached a wire hanger and wall protectors to the back.
+Before adding the numbers to the board, I attached a wire hanger and wall protectors to the back.
+So, I guess I used a few tools, but not for the pretty side of the project.

-How easy was that.
+How easy was that?
 And so pretty.
-Patting myself on the back and having a piece of chocolate….or two pieces.
-The project was ready to hang and photograph at the end of the day.
+I’m patting myself on the back and having a piece of chocolate….or two pieces.

 Such a unique wall art idea!
 I love it!!!